 Let’s talk about periods.
 Because, as athletes, we seem to talk about everything else.
 We talk about our mileage and our pace.
 Our watts and our weight.
 We talk about how much sleep we get and how many calories we consume.
 We even talk about our pooping habits!
 But we don’t talk openly about periods, which is kind of crazy, right?
 Because if you’re a female athlete — or you coach female athletes, train with female athletes or are the father of an aspiring female athlete — periods matter, kind of a lot.

-So we asked you, Strava’s female athletes, how your training and exercise is impacted by your periods.
+So we asked you, Strava’s female athletes, how your training is impacted by your periods.
 Over 14,000 of you, from around the globe, responded.
 And you told us some pretty incredible things.*

 It turns out that, as young women, we’re not often taught how to navigate the world of exercise and periods.
 Over 70% of you told us that you’d never received any education about your menstrual cycle and exercise.
 In fact, we often think of periods and exercise as enemies, fighting against one another, rather than working together.
 But amazingly, 78% of you said that exercise actually reduces the symptoms related to your menstrual cycle.
 Pretty cool!